ome/ome-contributing/ImportAs.rst

    - Switch to private group in Import Location window and |C| that you can put your data to your own P/Ds on import.
-   - Switch to all other groups (read-only, read-annotate, read-write) and |C| that you can put your data to other users P/Ds according to permissions (see the ``Mix data`` row in :omerodoc:`here
+   - Switch to all other groups (private, read-only, read-annotate, read-write) and |C|
+     that you can put your data to other users P/Ds according to permissions (see the ``Mix data`` row in :omerodoc:`here
      <sysadmins/server-permissions.html>`.)